The Prince of Egypt: Retrospective reception

 For The Film Magazine, Katie Doyle in her 2015 retrospective called the film's portrayal of Moses's encounter with God's voice coming through the burning bush as "a masterpiece of animation" and one of the best depictions of God shown in the film, and she wrote that, for younger viewers, it is "a shining example of a children's movie that delivers mature content to children in a manner that is not too frightening but still gets the deep message across".

 It has appeared on many lists as among the best animated films of all time.
 Jackson Lockhart of Comic Book Resources ranked it first place on his list of the top 10 non-Disney animated musical films, writing that the "songs and visuals are transcendent and packed with symbolism, such as God collapsing a statue of Amun-Ra, the Egyptian God of the sun, before inflicting his plague of darkness".
 Hannah Shortt of MovieWeb ranked it at number 8 on her list of the "Best Animated Movies From the 1990s", commenting that placing Moses and Rameses's relationship as brothers at the forefront of the film's focus helped make the story feel new and fresh for a modern audience.
 Jacob Oller of Paste named it the third-best DreamWorks Animation film of all time, calling it "dark, beautiful, and filled with songs as epic as its visuals".
 It was also voted number 40 on the "Top 100 Animated Features of All Time" list by the Online Film Critics Society, published in March 2003.

+In a 2016 interview, the film's executive producer Jeffrey Katzenberg stated that when he watched the film for its 10th anniversary, he reacted by saying What were we thinking?
+He elaborated by saying that it is a "dark movie, so dramatic!" with "barely even a little humor", while also noting that he thinks the film is "beautiful and ambitious."